flocked/AdvancedCollectionTableView/README.md

 ## NSCollectionView reconfigureItems

 Updates the data for the items without reloading and replacing them (`reloadItems(at: _)`.
 For optimal performance, choose to reconfigure items instead of reloading items unless you have an explicit need to replace the existing item with a new item.
+A port of `UICollectionView.reconfigureItems`.

 Any item that has been registered via  `ItemRegistration`, or by class using `register(_ itemClass: NSCollectionViewItem.Type)`, can be recofigurated.